sophiedeakin/Snake/README.md

   * Used for creating the colour palette for the project.

 - [Canva](https://www.canva.com/)
-  * Used for designing and editing the logo and the arrow buttons for the project.
+  * Used for designing and editing the project logo and arrow buttons.

 - [Background Remover](https://www.remove.bg/)
   * Used for removing the background around the logo and arrow buttons making them transparent.